benafa/family-history/docs/trees.md

 <img src="{{ '/assets/images/tree_example.gif' | prepend:site.baseurl  }}" alt="tree_example.gif" style="border: 2px solid #555">

 - &#128141; represents a marriage
-- Each graph is a descendent tree.
-In this example, we have **Anthony Anandappa** who married **Anthonia Wijeratnam** and *everyone* in this tree are descendeded from this couple.
+- Each graph is a descendant tree.
+In this example, we have **Anthony Anandappa** who married **Anthonia Wijeratnam** and *everyone* in this tree is descended from this couple.
 - The names underneath are their children, and we can see who each child married.
 For example, we see that one child of Anthony was **Anthony Xavier Anandappa** and he married **Anna Pieris Tavarayan** (who is the daughter of Saviel Pieris Tavarayan and Cecilia Rodrigo).
-- As you scroll down, a color-coated guide will show up to remind you which generation each color represents
+- As you scroll down, a color-coded guide will show up to remind you which generation each color represents
 - Button functionalities
 	- **+**: Click the **+** sign next to each name to see their children.
 For example, if we click the **+** button next to Anthony Xavier Anandappa, we will see all of his children.
 This can be repeated for any names with a **+** sign
 	- **-**: To hide children after clicking the **+** sign, click the **-**.
-	- **Expand/Collapse All**: button will allow you to view all descendents.
-Clicking it again will hide all descendents
+	- **Expand/Collapse All**: button will allow you to view all descendants.
+Clicking it again will hide all descendants

 <h2> Guide: Search all people </h2>
 You can <a href="{{ site.baseurl }}/people" class="link"> search a person's name here </a>